sssurapa/jennywzhu_world/README.md

       rails console
     ```

-4. Type the following command to use FactoryGirl:
+4. Type the following command to use FactoryBot:

     ```
       require 'factory_girl_rails'